BUMETCS673/project-team-4/team.md

 Zhe Huang

 I'am Zhe Huang.
 You can call me Jack.
 Bachelor's degree, Master's in progress， major in CS   at BU MET, major in AI at undergraduate.
 At 2021 summer, I had an Internship at a logistics company and wrote a software for testing smart logistics systems in Python(Flask).
 I have an idea about project : epub(a format of ebook) generator, it will be a Win App and wrote in c++.
 I am more familiar with python and c/c++.

+David Mulvihill

+Hello everyone, my name is David Mulvihill, and I am in the MSSD program.
+I currently work as a Cloud DevOps Engineer at the Federal Reserve Bank of Chicago and have been there for about three years now.
+Prior to this I worked for Amazon Web Services as a Cloud DevOps Engineer for two years.
+I also worked for five years as a Systems Administrator at the University of Illinois at Chicago.
+I work a lot with CI/CD at the Fed and I have also built containerized applications running on AWS ECS that also leverage API Gateway, Lambda, and RDS.
+Both with my work at the Fed and AWS, I am pretty fluent with a large number of AWS services.
+I also work a lot with Terraform for deploying to AWS through our pipelines, and I have also worked a lot with Java, Python, NodeJs, and PHP.
+Looking forward to working with everyone.